Curriculum Vitae

 PROFESSIONAL APPOINTMENTS

-Randolph College, Assistant Professor of History and Ainsworth Scholar in American Culture (2023-Present)
+Randolph College, Assistant Professor of History and Ainsworth Scholar in American Culture (2023-2024)

 Randolph College, Ainsworth Visiting Assistant Professor of American Culture (2022-2023)